Drum and bass: Mid-1990s: Jungle and mainstream recognition

-By 1994, jungle — a style closely related to and often overlapping with early drum and bass — had entered mainstream UK youth culture.
+By 1994, jungle—a style closely related to and often overlapping with early drum and bass—had entered mainstream UK youth culture.
 It was associated with sound system traditions, MC culture, and samples from reggae and dancehall.
 The genre further developed, incorporating and fusing elements from a wide range of existing musical genres, including the raggamuffin sound, dancehall, MC chants, dub basslines, and increasingly complex, heavily edited breakbeat percussion.
 Despite the affiliation with the ecstasy-fuelled rave scene, jungle also inherited associations with violence and criminal activity, both from the gang culture that had affected the UK's hip-hop scene and as a consequence of jungle's often aggressive or menacing sound and themes of violence (usually reflected in the choice of samples).
 However, this developed in tandem with the often positive reputation of the music as part of the wider rave scene and dancehall-based Jamaican music culture prevalent in London.
 By 1995, whether as a reaction to, or independently of this cultural schism, some jungle producers began to move away from the ragga-influenced style and create what would become collectively labelled, for convenience, as drum and bass.

 Late 1990s: Expansion and subgenres

 Additional subgenres emerged in mid-1990s including techstep, influenced by techno and science-fiction aesthetics.
 Parallel to these, more melodic and accessible forms like liquid funk emerged, pioneered by artists such as High Contrast and Calibre.
 Drum and bass became more polished and technically sophisticated in the mid-late 1990s.
 Subgenres such as hardstep, jump up, ragga, jazzstep and what was known as intelligent drum and bass emerged.
-Roni Size & Reprazent’s album New Forms (1997) won the Mercury Prize, signalling wider critical recognition.
+Roni Size & Reprazent's album New Forms (1997) won the Mercury Prize, signalling wider critical recognition.
 Drum and bass began to expand its reach from pirate radio to commercial stations and gain widespread acceptance in the late 1990s, when darker styles such as neurofunk developed.

-The 2000s saw drum and bass spread globally, with scenes developing in continental Europe, North America, Australia, and Brazil (where “sambass” fused local rhythms with D&B).
+The 2000s saw drum and bass spread globally, with scenes developing in continental Europe, North America, Australia, and Brazil (where "sambass" fused local rhythms with D&B).

-The emergence of related styles such as liquid funk in the 2000s brought a wave of new artists (Carlito & Addiction, Solid State/DJ Dextrous, Subject 13 and Fellowship being amongst the early pioneers to champion the sound) incorporating new ideas and techniques, supporting continual evolution of the genre.
+The emergence of related styles such as liquid funk in the 2000s brought a wave of new artists incorporating new ideas and techniques, supporting continual evolution of the genre.